Knile Davis: New York Jets

 Davis was claimed off waivers by the New York Jets on November 1, 2016.
 However, he was waived by the Jets the following day.

 Kansas City Chiefs (second stint)

 On November 5, 2016, Davis was signed by the Chiefs.

 Pittsburgh Steelers

 On March 20, 2017, Davis was signed by the Pittsburgh Steelers.
-He was released on September 2, 2017.
+He was released by the Steelers as a part of final roster cuts on September 2.

 Chicago Bears

 On August 12, 2018, Davis signed with the Chicago Bears.
-He was released on September 1, 2018.
+He was released by the Bears prior to the start of the regular season on September 1.